-Ginco, the next generation crypto wallet allows you to safely manage your crypto asset on your smart phone.
+Ginco, the next generation crypto wallet allows you to safely manage your crypto asset on your smartphone.
 Send and receive funds with incomparable low fees.
-Ethereum and ERC-20 are compatible now, and many more coming soon!
+Bitcoin, Ethereum, BitcoinCash, Litecoin and ERC-20 tokens are compatible now.
+Many more including XRP are coming soon!

 High Level of Security

 Ginco's private-type wallet and the incorporation of Ginco's original cryptography

 Malicious cyber attacks or unauthorized logins can cause asset loss.
 Ensuring you are the only one holding the access (private key) is the best way to protect your asset, and the cryptography developed by Ginco has made higher level security possible.
 Your asset, in your hands.